bhk/rio/concepts.md

 ## Update Syntax

-Due to [immutability](#immutability), we do not literally modify arrays or structures, but we can construct new values that include the "modification" we want.
+Due to [immutability](#immutability), we do not literally modify vectors or structures, but we can construct new values that include the "modification" we want.
 Rio's update syntax allows such operations to be expressed easily:

     MEMBER_EXPR <!
 EXPR

-MEMBER_EXPR must end in a property reference or an array/dictionary item reference.
+MEMBER_EXPR must end in a property reference or a vector/dictionary item reference.
 This syntax "peels" off the last de-reference and converts it to a `set_prop` or `set` call.